barumau/PanGlobish/eng/I-idea.md

 Panglo is not a secret language for a small club or a cult.
-It's more important to be able to communicate with everybody in practice than to protect "the purity of our language" on paper.
+It's more important to be able to communicate with everybody in practice than to protect "the purity of our language" in theory.